Blackjack Card Counting

 Master Basic Strategy

 Counting cards should swing the house edge by roughly 1%.
-The top card counters in the best games may be able to gain a slightly higher edge, but if you’re good enough to move the edge by 1%, you’re good enough to make a profit.
+The top card counters in the best games gain a slightly higher edge, but if you’re good enough to move the edge by 1%, you’re good enough to make a profit.

 How to Count Cards

-Each counting system assigns a number, either positive, negative, or zero, to every card in the deck.
-A negative number means you subtract the number from your running count and a positive number means you add it to the running count.
+Each counting system assigns a positive, negative, or zero number to every card in the deck.
+A negative number means you subtract the number from your running count, and a positive number means you add it to the running count.

-The reason you subtract numbers for big cards and add numbers for small cards is because when the deck has more big cards than small cards, it’s advantageous for the player.
-When the count goes to the positive it’s either getting close to profitable for the player or has already moved into a profitable area for the player.
+You subtract numbers for big cards and add numbers for small cards because the deck has more big cards than small cards, and it’s advantageous for the player.
+When there’s a positive count, you are reaching a profitable area or are already there.

-As more low cards are removed from the deck or shoe the count goes up.
-If more high cards are played than low cards the count goes down.
-If the count goes low enough you need to either stop playing until a new shoe is dealt or reduce your bets as much as possible.
+The count goes up as more low cards are removed from the deck or shoe.
+The count goes down if more high cards are played than low ones.
+If the count goes down enough, you must either stop playing until a new shoe is dealt or reduce your bets as much as possible.